-The Hong Kong Cultural Centre and adjacent historic clock tower are tourist favourites for capturing photos of the harbour.
+The Hong Kong Cultural Centre and adjacent historic clock tower are visitor favourites for capturing photos of the harbour.
 Built in 1989, the curved and concave shaped building is the go-to venue for international touring theatre shows, world-class concerts, operas, and live performances.

 After renovation, the Hong Kong Museum of Art reopened its doors to the public with a sleek new look and upgraded facilities.
 Admire the museum from the outside where the ripple effect of the building facade echoes the waves of Victoria Harbour.

 Hong Kong’s answer to the Hollywood Walk of Fame, the Avenue of Stars pays tribute to some of the city’s most illustrious names in the film industry.
 Grab a selfie with sculptures of cinematic icons by the waterfront — even the beloved local cartoon character McDull has a prime spot in front of the harbour’s skyline — and discover over 100 celebrity handprints on the boardwalk’s wooden railings.
 While you’re there, learn more about each film icon by scanning the QR codes from each set of prints to read the artists’ bios or watch selected clips from their films.